leon4rd/test/README.md

-## Last night me and my girlfriend watched three DVDs back to back.
-Luckily I was the one facing the TV.
+## What’s the longest word in the dictionary?
+Smiles.
+Because there’s a mile between the two S’s.